AnupamMisra/Data-science-projects/Customer_churn/README.md

 # Business problem:

-Companies usually have a greater focus on customer acquisition and keep retention as a secondary priority.
-However, it can cost five times more to attract a new customer than it does to retain an existing one.
-Increasing customer retention rates by 5% can increase profits by 25% to 95%, according to research done by Bain & Company.
+Companies usually have a greater focus on customer acquisition than customer.
+However, it can cost anywhere between five to twenty five times more to attract a new customer than retain an existing one.
+Increasing customer retention rates by 5% can increase profits by 25%, according to a [research] done by Bain & Company.(https://hbr.org/2014/10/the-value-of-keeping-the-right-customers)

-Churn is a metric that shows customers who stop doing business with a company or a particular service, also known as customer attrition.
-By following this metric, what most businesses could do was try to understand the reason behind churn numbers and tackle those factors, with reactive action plans.
+Churn is a metric that measures the no. of customers who stop doing business with a company.
+Through this metric, most businesses would try to understand the reason behind churn numbers and tackle those factors with reactive action plans.

-But what if you could know in advance that a specific customer is likely to leave your business, and have a chance to take proper actions in time to prevent it from happening?
-The reasons that lead customers to the cancellation decision can be numerous, coming from poor service quality, delay on customer support, prices, new competitors entering the market, and so on.
-Usually, there is no single reason, but a combination of events that somehow culminated in customer displeasure.
+But what if you could identify a customer who is likely to churn and take appropriate steps to prevent it from happening?
+The reasons that lead customers to the cancellation decision can be numerous, ranging from poor service quality to new competitors entering the market.
+Usually, there is no single reason, but a combination of factors that result to customer churn.

-If your company were not capable to identify these signals and take actions prior to the cancel button click, there is no turning back, your customer is already gone.
-But you still have something valuable: the data.
-Your customer left very good clues about where you left to be desired.
-It can be a valuable source for meaningful insights and to train customer churn models.
-Learn from the past, and have strategic information at hand to improve future experiences, it’s all about machine learning.
+Although the customers have churned, their data is still available.
+Through machine learning we can sift through this valuable data to discover patterns and understand the combination of different factors which lead to customer churn.

-Our goal in this project is to understand churn behaviour among customers.
+Our goal in this project is to identify behavior among customers who are likely to churn.
 Subsequent to that we need to train a machine learning model to identify these signals from a customer before they churn.
 Once deployed, our model will identify customers who might churn and alert us to take necessary steps to prevent their churn.

 # Data exploration